yang0920colostate/AuAc/README.md

    - `Standard_Coef.pkl`
    - `Standard.pkl`

-- Step 3: an exmaple code
+- Step 3: an exmaple code using the model to make predictions

 ```python
 # Load in the necessary libaries